better-dem/portal/README.md

 This is required to make the app remain responsive, as described [here](https://devcenter.heroku.com/articles/background-jobs-queueing).
 Any app can create background tasks by following the core app's example.

+When you need to get rid of the task queue and redis locks, try:
+> heroku local:run celery -A portal purge
+> redis-cli
+>> flushdb

 ## Running The App